andycranston/rpn/README.md

 # A stack based calculator

 The `RPN` program is stack based.
 When you type a number it is placed on stack.
-When you type an operand like `+` the two items on top of the stack are removed from the stack, added together and the result placed back on the stack.
+When you type an operator like `+` the two items on top of the stack are removed from the stack, added together and the result placed back on the stack.
 The result is also printed.

-If there are not enough numbers on the stack and you type an operand you will get an error message similar to:
+If there are not enough numbers on the stack and you type an operator you will get an error message similar to:

 ```